-Recently I was talking with some colleagues about things that can help bring a school community together and we were remarking how art can do that in a number of ways.
-As I reflected on that conversation and with Susan’s article floating in my mind, I remembered a party I attended at an education event.
+Recently, I was talking with some colleagues about things that can help bring a school community together, and we remarked how art can do that in a number of ways.
+As I reflected on that conversation, and with Susan’s article floating in my mind, I remembered a party I attended at an education strategy event.
 It was called a TASK Party, an idea created by artist Oliver Herring.
-Herring created TASK events to provide an environment that would not only encourage art making but also support people interacting in ways that are not typically prescribed in society.
-And might I add that society creates many opportunities to be consumers of art but few opportunities to be creators of art.
+Herring created TASK events to provide an environment that would not only encourage art making, but also support people interacting in ways that are not typically present in society.
+Might I add, society creates many opportunities to be consumers of art, but few opportunities to be creators of art.

 How did these two cars get linked in my train of thought, you might ask.
 “Can You Make It?” and TASK both suggest an end product.
-It might be the answer to a math problem that students try to create using a given set of numbers, it might be, as Susan suggested in her newsletter, a color that students need to try to recreate with different ratios of certain colors of paint.
+It might be the answer to a math problem that students try creating using a given set of numbers.
+It might be, as Susan suggested in her newsletter, a color that students need to try to recreate with different ratios of paint.
 At a TASK party, there is a box containing pieces of paper.
-On each paper is written a different task.
-A paper might read, “Make a superhero mask and find someone to wear it” or “hug 10 different people” or “create a float and lead a parade.”
+Each paper has a different task written on it A paper might read, “Make a superhero mask and find someone to wear it” or “hug 10 different people” or “create a float and lead a parade.”